 Things to Remember

-- If you are wrapping text to a large range of cells, consider using the autofit feature to adjust the column width automatically.
+- If you are wrapping text in a large range of cells, consider using the Autofit feature to adjust the column widths automatically.
 This can help prevent your text from being cut off or overlapping with adjacent cells.

 Download Practice Workbook